 - 3 pounds ground beef, 80% or leaner

 - 3 stalks celery, thinly sliced

 - 1 small yellow onion, chopped

-- 2 tablespoons pepperoncini brine (from the jar)
+- 2 tbsp pepperoncini brine, from the jar

 - In a large skillet, brown ground beef until no pink remains.
 Drain, leaving 1 tablespoon of fat in skillet.
 Scrape browned beef into slow cooker insert.

 - Add celery and onions to skillet and saute over medium-high heat until translucent, about 3 minutes.
 Add to beef in slow cooker.
 Add all other ingredients to slow cooker and stir to combine.